 At EDU Africa we aim to encourage, enhance and measure the process of student transformation on our customized study abroad programs.
 The transformative learning we advocate for is multifaceted and is based on the five goal areas, or educational values, we have identified: Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth, and Professional Development.

-Through our Transformative Learning blog series, we’ll be sharing more about these five learning goals, why they’re important to us, how we use them to inform our programming, and what exactly they entail.
+Through our Transformative Learning blog series, we’ll be sharing more about these five learning goals, why they’re important to us, how we use them to inform our virtual and in-country programming, and what exactly they entail.
 First, let’s focus on Intercultural Competence.

 Why Intercultural Competence is one of our goals